SOC 101

 Pre- or corequisite(s): None.

-This course examines the art of policy analysis by exploring its normative nature through a diversity of theoretical and practical approaches.
-Students will explore various policy analysis models within the social, political, economic, and legal contexts that situate the action and inaction that is social policy.
+Students examine the practice of policy analysis through various theoretical approaches within social, political, economic, and legal contexts that situate the action and inaction that is social policy.

 SOC 353